e-manlangit/Coles-Supermarket/README.md

 An interactive PowerBI dashboard can be downloaded [here](url)

-The SQL queries utilized to inspect and perform quality checks can be found [here](url).
+The SQL queries utilized to inspect and perform quality checks can be found [here]([url](https://github.com/e-manlangit/Coles-Supermarket/blob/main/SQL%20Queries/Data%20Cleaning%20for%20Analysis.sql)).

 The SQL queries utilized to clean, organize, and prepare data for the dashboard can be found [here](url).